-Currently, in South Carolina, homes typically stay on the market for 63 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in South Carolina, homes stay on the market for 76 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in South Carolina

 » LEARN MORE: What should an offer include?

 Step 7: Inspections and appraisals

 Inspections and appraisals are an opportunity for you to better evaluate the home's condition and value before officially purchasing it.
 You may have an opportunity after this step to renegotiate the terms of your contract with the seller if something unexpected pops up.